starikcetin/Eflatun.EventBus/README.md

 # Eflatun.EventBus
-Generic EventBus for Unity with Extenject.
+Generic event bus for Unity with Extenject.

 ## Purpose
 Extenject's signals are great, but at the end you end up converting your installers into god classes that wire up emitters and listeners together.
 I did not like this.
 Besides, I really don't want to write code just to wire together emitters and listeners.